Business Aviation and the London International Boat Show – Part 1: Airports, Parking & Ground Handling

 5. EGKB considerations

 On a map, this location appears to be closer to the Boat Show venue than EGSS.
 However, road access is not as efficient, and drive time to the event venue is longer.
-While EGKB has no airport slot or prior permission required (PPR) mandates, operating hours are limited to 0630-2200 local.
+While EGKB has no airport slot or prior permission required (PPR) mandates, operating hours are limited to 0630-2300 local Monday through Friday and 0800-2200 on weekends and holidays.
 Note that departures between 0630 and 0730 local and arrivals between 2100 and 2200 local are only possible with prior permission from the airport authority.
 Support infrastructure is good with the two FBOs on the field, but the max size of aircraft accepted is capped at a B737 BBJ or A318 ACJ.
 So, if you’re arriving in a B757 you’ll need to land elsewhere.

 6. Ground handling